 A friend who lives in Melbourne, Australia complained on Facebook that he had been without electricity for several hours, in a curfew.
 His laptop died on him, and there he was in the dark with only his thoughts for company.

 I smiled slightly but did not comment.

-After all, there is no real joy in claiming the high ground on the question of being without power, and all the tips I could have given him were useless as sitting in the dark probably won’t happen to him again for months or even years.
+After all, there is no real joy in claiming the high ground on the question of being without power.
+All the tips I could give Australians are not really needed: sitting in the dark probably won’t happen to them again for months or even years.

-Here in South Africa of course we all know what it is to be without power – that state of being for which we all grudgingly use the Eskom euphemism: loadshedding.
+Here in South Africa of course we all know what it is to be without power – that state of being for which we all grudgingly use the Eskom term: loadshedding.

-As I write this, loadshedding is happening, after a fairly long period of constant power.
-And the Covid-19 pandemic-induced work-from-home trend means there are now a lot of people trying to figure out how to keep working online when the power goes out.
+Loadshedding – the nationwide cutting of power on a rotational basis – comes and goes.
+And the Covid-19 pandemic-induced work-from-home trend means there are people trying to figure out how to keep working online when the power goes out.

 I’ve been working from home for several years and my home office just keeps on trucking, thanks to many home improvements made by Bob, my TV tech/home handyman husband.
 He dreams of somehow retrofitting our suburban home to a fully off-the-grid solar-powered oasis – but there just isn’t the capital for that (and in our neighbourhood we would probably be over-investing in this particular property anyway).

 Here’s a breakdown of what we have learned and rigged up as loadshedding has ebbed and flowed over the last couple of years.
 Note that there are more expensive solutions – an inverter can keep several electrical appliances going.
 The assumption of this article is that you don’t have money for one of those, but could do incremental smaller expenditures to get a good-enough solution, working through the issues one by one.